Greg Rousseau

-Gregory Rousseau (born April 5, 2000) is an American football defensive end for the Buffalo Bills of the National Football League (NFL).
-He played college football at Miami.
+Gregory Rousseau (born April 5, 2000) is an American professional football defensive end for the Buffalo Bills of the National Football League (NFL).
+He played college football for the Miami Hurricanes.
 As a redshirt freshman there in 2019, he recorded 15.5 sacks and won all-conference honors and was named ACC Defensive Rookie of the Year.
-Rousseau was drafted by the Bills in the first round of the 2021 NFL Draft.
+Rousseau was selected by the Bills in the first round of the 2021 NFL draft.

 Early life and college

-Rousseau attended Champagnat Catholic School in Hialeah, Florida.
+Born to Haitian parents from New York, Rousseau attended Champagnat Catholic School in Hialeah, Florida.
 He played defensive end, safety and wide receiver in high school.
 He committed to the University of Miami to play college football.

 Rousseau played in the first two games of his true freshman year in 2018 before suffering a season-ending ankle injury and redshirted.
-He entered his redshirt freshman year in 2019 as a backup but eventually took over as starter later in the season.
+He entered his redshirt freshman year in 2019, as a backup but eventually took over as starter later in the season.
 He was named ACC Defensive Rookie of the Year after recording 15.5 sacks that season, second in the nation behind only Chase Young's 16.5.
 He opted out of the 2020 season due to concerns regarding the COVID-19 pandemic.

 Professional career

-Rousseau was drafted by the Buffalo Bills in the first round (30th overall) in the 2021 NFL Draft.
+Rousseau was selected by the Buffalo Bills in the first round (30th overall) in the 2021 NFL draft.
 He signed his four-year rookie contract, worth $11.37 million, on June 4, 2021.

 During Week 2 of the 2021 season, Rousseau was nominated for NFL Rookie of the Week honors with five tackles, two sacks, and two tackles made behind the line of scrimmage.
 Rousseau recorded his first career interception on October 10, 2021, in a 38-20 Week 5 Sunday night win against Patrick Mahomes and the Kansas City Chiefs, earning AFC Defensive Player of the Week.
 In his rookie season, Rousseau finished with four sacks, 50 total tackles, one interception, four passes defended, and one forced fumble.

 In the 2022 season, he finished with eight sacks, 37 total tackles, four passes defended, and forced fumble in 13 games.
+His best performance of the year came in week 14 against the New York Jets, in which he recorded 2 sacks, including a forced fumble, and a pass defensed, contributing to a 20–12 Buffalo win one week after the team's leading pass rusher Von Miller suffered a season-ending knee injury against the Detroit Lions on Thanksgiving.

+On April 29, 2024, the Bills picked up the fifth-year option on Rousseau's contract.
+In Week 1, he recorded six tackles, three sacks, and a forced fumble in a 34-28 win over the Cardinals, earning AFC Defensive Player of the Week.

+On March 8, 2025, Rousseau signed a four-year $80 million contract extension with the Bills, with $54 million guaranteed.